fanoframework/fanoframework.github.io/deployment/load-balancer-setup/index.md

 `&` is required to make sure that both applications is running in background.

+## Access application from browser

+Open `http://myapp.fano` you should see main controller is invoked.
+There is no visual indication compare to application running without load balancer.
+To know that your application are running with `mod_proxy_balancer` is availability of new environment variables, for examples `BALANCER_NAME`, `BALANCER_WORKER_NAME` and `BALANCER_WORKER_ROUTE`.
+Try to access route that not exist, so that environment variables are printed on the browser.

 ## Change number of balancer member

 By default, if parameter `--total-member` not set, it is assumed that you will use two application instances.
 Set `--total-member` according to your need.